zcaudate-archive/clojure.tmbundle/README.md

 # textmate-clojure

 A TextMate bundle for Clojure.
-Check out the screencast [here](http://blip.tv/file/4160578)
+Check out the screencast [here](http://blip.tv/file/4160578).

 ## Installation

+This bundle has only been tested with Clojure 1.2.0, though we'd love to hear experience reports about 1.1.0.

     $ cd ~/Library/Application\ Support/TextMate/Bundles
     $ git clone git://github.com/swannodette/textmate-clojure.git Clojure.tmbundle
     $ osascript -e 'tell app "TextMate" to reload bundles'

+## RVM Issues

+If you are using RVM it is important to follow the TextMate integration instructions pretty closely.
+More details of the issues on this [thread](http://groups.google.com/group/textmate-clojure/browse_thread/thread/7d42a13f50c98fdd)

 ## Cake Integration